equivalent/equivalent.github.io/_posts/til/2019-05-30-how-to-lunch-rails-console-in-specific-docker-container.md

 Let say you are already running docker containers (e.g. via `docker-compose up` or plain `docker run name_of_my_image`)

-You are able to lunch a new Rails console on existing docker container
+You are able to launch a new Rails console on existing docker container

-> this will eat up less memmory than `docker-copose run`
+> this will use less memmory copared to  `docker-copose run`

 You can do that with `docker exec -it xxxxxxx bin/rails c` (where the `xxxxx` is container id)